 State-of-the-art technology in our classrooms and language resource center enhances our courses.
 During any given class period, you may find yourself watching a film clip or French news report, doing a Power Point presentation, listening to music or dialogues, or helping your classmates with compositions.
 No matter which course you’re taking, you’ll find the instructors’ knowledge of and enthusiasm for French, together with our commitment to our students, will help you to reach your goals.

-Many of our majors combine their studies in French with a specialization in a second field, such as political science, international relations, another language, European studies, English, fine arts, or philosophy.
+Many of our majors combine their studies in French or Francophone Studies with a specialization in a second field, such as political science, international relations, another language, European studies, English, fine arts, or philosophy.
 Additionally, majors in International Business, International Marketing, and a variety of other disciplines frequently opt to complete a French minor.
 In conjunction with the Education Department, we offer certification to teach French at the secondary level, as well.

 The small size of our classes means that you will receive ample personal attention and have many opportunities to develop your French skills in the classroom.
 The activities of the Cercle Français, our French club, also allow you to practice conversation and learn more about the French-speaking world.
 Both in and out of class, you’ll meet new people; many of our students have commented that working with peers in class or getting to know them during extracurricular activities have led to some of their closest friendships.

 We strongly encourage our students to take advantage of the approved study abroad programs in French-speaking countries: the CIEE semester in Dakar, Senegal, the IES semester in Paris programs, and the Summer program at Université Laval in Québec (Canada).
 All programs will hone your French skills and increase your confidence in speaking, and you’ll return with a new appreciation for a different culture as well as memories that will last a lifetime.